Foods to relieve cough and cold

 • Incorporating turmeric into your daily meals may help support your immune system and reduce the risk of developing cold symptoms.

-• Turmeric milk, or “golden milk,” is a popular remedy.
+• Turmeric milk, or “golden milk,” is a popular, comforting home remedy.

-Lemons are rich in vitamin C, which may help support the immune system and overall health.
+Lemons are rich in Vitamin C, which may help support the immune system and overall health.
+Vitamin C is an essential nutrient that plays a role in various immune functions.

 How to use: